-Richard L. Schilsky, MD, FACP, FSCT, FASCO, is the Executive Vice President and Chief Medical Officer of the American Society of Clinical Oncology (ASCO).
+Richard L. Schilsky, MD, FACP, FSCT, FASCO, was the Executive Vice President and Chief Medical Officer of the American Society of Clinical Oncology (ASCO; 2013–2021).
 He was formerly the Chief of Hematology/Oncology in the Department of Medicine and Deputy Director of the University of Chicago Comprehensive Cancer Center.
 He specializes in new drug development and treatment of gastrointestinal cancers.
 Dr. Schilsky is a Past President of ASCO, having served in the role during 2008–2009, and also a Past Chair of one of the National Cancer Institute’s Cooperative Groups, Cancer and Leukemia Group B (CALGB).
 Follow Dr. Schilsky on Twitter @rschilsky.

 Immunotherapy and targeted therapy have changed the way doctors think about how we treat cancer.
 These treatment methods provide a way to treat a tumor based on its specific genetic makeup rather than just its location in the body.
 In November 2018, the U.S. Food and Drug Administration (FDA) approved larotrectinib (Vitrakvi) to treat solid tumors with very specific genetic features.
 This approval and 2 recent FDA approvals for pembrolizumab (Keytruda; described below) have been called a step forward in “tumor agnostic,” “site agnostic,” or “histology agnostic” drug development.
 But what exactly does “tumor agnostic” mean, and why is it important for people with cancer?
 In this blog post, I’ll address the key things patients and their loved ones need to know about this emerging type of treatment.